Setting the photoelectron clock through molecular alignment: Introduction

 In the prototypical strong-field interaction, an intense driving field extracts a valence electron from the target through tunnel ionisation, accelerates the free electron in vacuum, and eventually drives it back to the parent ion, predominantly resulting in rescattering or radiative recombination~\cite{Corkum:PRL71:1994, Corkum:ARPC48:387}.
 The radiative recombination results in the emission of high-energy photons by high-harmonic generation~\cite{Corkum:PRL71:1994} and this is a powerful tool to investigate the electronic structure with attosecond temporal resolution~\cite{Calegari:Science346:336, Lepine:NatPhoton8:195, Kraus:Science350:790}.
 Alternatively, the rescattered portion of this electron wavepacket is exploited in laser-induced electron diffraction (LIED)~\cite{Corkum:NatPhys3:381} experiments as a coherent diffraction pattern of the molecular target, potentially providing time-dependent images of the molecule at sub-femtosecond and few-picometer resolution.
-Recently, corresponding experimental results for the structure or dynamics of small or highly-symmetric molecules were obtained~\cite{Blaga:Nature483:194, Pullen:NatComm6:7262, Wolter:Science354:308, Walt:NatComm8:15651, Fuest:PRL122:053002, Amini:PNAS683:aop}.
+Recently, corresponding experimental results for the structure or dynamics of small or highly-symmetric molecules were obtained~\cite{Blaga:Nature483:194, Pullen:NatComm6:7262, Wolter:Science354:308, Walt:NatComm8:15651, Fuest:PRL122:053002, Amini:PNAS116:8173}.
 At the same time, the initial conditions of the strong-field interaction have attracted much attention for capturing the intrinsic nature of strong-field physics.
-While pioneering attosecond experiments and molecular-frame measurements revealed non-trivial spatiotemporal features in electron tunnelling~\cite{Eckle:Science322:1525, Meckel:NatPhys10:594}, these initial conditions are still generally considered a weak perturbation in strong-field physics.
-All the results obtained in LIED experiments, for example, are interpreted in the framework of the strong-field approximation, where the electron is considered to be born in the continuum with a negligible initial momentum and to propagate as a plane wave~\cite{Chen:PRA79:033409}.
-Furthermore, the post-ionisation dynamics before rescattering are assumed to be fully driven by the laser field, by neglecting, for example, the Coulomb interaction with the ionised molecule.
-Common strategies to analyse photoelectron momentum distributions rely on the quantitative rescattering theory (QRS)~\cite{Chen:PRA79:033409}, where angular dependence in the final photoelectron wavepacket is introduced solely through rescattering.
-Within this approach, diffraction patterns were analysed utilising the angular~\cite{Blaga:Nature483:194, Pullen:NatComm6:7262} or radial~\cite{Xu:NatComm5:4635} photoelectron distribution.
-However, the relevance of the ionised molecular orbital in the rescattered photoelectrons is still under discussion~\cite{Schell:SciAdv4:eaap8148}.
-So far, this was included by an overall weighting factor in the rescattering probability~\cite{Lein:JPB36:L155, Niikura:Nature417:917}, or as a spatial phase or an angular feature in the rescattering electron wavepacket~\cite{Busuladzic:PRL100:203003, Meckel:NatPhys10:594}.
-Recently, the influence of molecular alignment on molecular structure retrieval was discussed~\cite{Xu:NatComm5:4635, Pullen:NatComm7:11922}.
-However, general predictions are still extremely challenging with new models appearing~\cite{Suarez:PRA94:043423, Liu:PRL116:163004}.